 Swallowing air freshener can cause toxicity ranging from minor irritation of the mouth to life-threatening effects.
 Swallowing some of a solid, cone-type air freshener is not likely to cause symptoms from the fragrance because it is imbedded into wax, which limits the amount that can be swallowed.
 Swallowing a small amount of wax is a choking hazard in young children, but is otherwise not expected to be toxic.
 Liquid air freshener, when swallowed in small amounts, can cause minor irritation to the mouth, nausea, and vomiting.
 Swallowing large amounts can cause drowsiness or intoxication.
 Swallowing spray air freshener can cause similar effects as the liquid types, but they are not typically swallowed in large amounts because it is difficult get a large quantity from a spray nozzle.

 Of all the formulations, the evaporating beads and reed diffuser solutions have the greatest risk of serious toxicity when swallowed by children.
 The beads are more dangerous than other formulations because they are easy to swallow, can be swallowed in large quantities, and contain enough VOCs to cause serious effects.
 Symptoms can last a long time because the beads slowly dissolve in the intestine causing a prolonged release of the toxic chemicals.
 The diffuser solutions are dangerous to children because they are packaged with open tops, allowing large amounts of diffuser solution to be swallowed.

-If you suspect someone has swallowed an air freshener, immediately check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
-If you suspect someone has inhaled, or gotten an air freshener product in the eye or on the skin, immediately call Poison Control at 1-800-222-1222.
+If you suspect someone has swallowed, inhaled, or gotten an air freshener product in the eye or on the skin, immediately check the webPOISONCONTROL® online tool for help or call Poison Control at 1-800-222-1222.